mortonjt/jekyll-now/_posts/2019-11-25-differential-abundance.md

 # The negative binomial distribution

 This is one of the standard distributions used to count sequences.
-This the distribution choosen for edgeR and DESeq2 and there are quite a few resources on it (see [here](https://en.wikipedia.org/wiki/Negative_binomial_distribution), [here](https://divingintogeneticsandgenomics.rbind.io/post/negative-binomial-distribution-in-scrnaseq/) and [here](http://www.nxn.se/valent/2018/1/30/count-depth-variation-makes-poisson-scrna-seq-data-negative-binomial).
+This is the distribution choosen for edgeR and DESeq2 and there are quite a few resources on it (see [here](https://en.wikipedia.org/wiki/Negative_binomial_distribution), [here](https://divingintogeneticsandgenomics.rbind.io/post/negative-binomial-distribution-in-scrnaseq/) and [here](http://www.nxn.se/valent/2018/1/30/count-depth-variation-makes-poisson-scrna-seq-data-negative-binomial).